wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 are unable to resolve uncommitted write-write conflicts.
 In the meantime, the writing transaction adds the delta which contains the before-image of the data item under modification into a private undo log.
 As we shall see later, the undo log is the central component for implementing efficient validation.

+On transaction commit, the transaction validates its read set to make sure no write operation happened during its execution.
+The validation is carried out using predicates instead of checking each individual data item in the read set.
+One of the most fundamental assumptions about the MVCC system is that data must be read via predicates.
+The predicates are specified using the "WHERE" clause of SQL statements, and can be implemented as either point query or table/index scan depending on the semantics.
+Predicates that are used to access data items are logged during the execution of the transactions.
+At validation time, the system assembles all predicates into a clause tree.
+The node of the tree